 Events in May

-If that inspires you to get out into our great outdoors, we're holding our third Walking Festival later in the month.
-WalkFest 2017 (27–29 May) features 12 guided themed walks led by expert guides.
-There's a chance to walk linear stretches of the Cleveland Way or Esk Valley Walk too, with transport provided!
+If that inspires you to get out into our great outdoors, we're holding our fourth Walking Festival later in the month.
+WalkFest 2018 (26–28 May) features eight guided themed walks led by expert guides.
+There's a chance to walk linear stretches of Wainwright's Coast to Coast or the Cleveland Way too, with transport provided!
 See the full Festival schedule for more details.

 Find more walking challenges, cycling and mountain biking, and fell and road running events listed in our Enjoy Outdoors pages while there’s a wealth of wildlife, nature and other outdoors experiences waiting to be discovered too.
 Foodie fans should also check out the growing number of farmers' markets in and around the North York Moors.